 MASC 404.
 Specialized Project Reporting.
 3 Hours.

-Semester course; 2 lecture and 2 laboratory hours.
+Semester course; 2 lecture and 2 laboratory hours (delivered online, face-to-face or hybrid).
 3 credits.
-Prerequisites: MASC 274 and MASC 303, both with a minimum grade of C. Enrollment is restricted to mass communications majors.
-Capstone course for journalism/print-online concentration.
+Prerequisites: MASC 395 and MASC 303, both with a minimum grade of C. Enrollment is restricted to mass communications majors.
 Provides news beat experience for students reporting on complex issues facing the public in the urban community.
 Emphasis also on editing, team reporting, in-depth research and interviewing techniques, and use of public records.
-This course may not be taken simultaneously with MASC 403, MASC 475 or MASC 496 without permission from the instructor.
+The course may not be taken simultaneously with MASC 403, MASC 475 or MASC 496 without permission from the instructor.

 MASC 408.
 Communications Law.
 3 Hours.